novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 You can change the default speed and sensitivity of the TrackPoint.

-#### PulseAudio

-Automatically switch to Bluetooth or USB headset by adding the
-following:

 #### SSD

 '''If you are using Ubuntu 14.04 LTS you can skip these steps since it